 X-rays are not just for looking at broken bones.
 We mostly think of x-rays as something to check if there is a broken bone, but x-rays can tell us so much more.

-We use x-rays to examine the size, shape and position of organs in the body.
+We use digital x-rays to examine the size, shape and position of organs in the body.
 We also use x-rays to check out if there is foreign material in the body - such as bladder stones, tennis balls or even bullets!

 Sometimes we use a technique called contrast radiology to help us better determine what is going on in our patients.
 This form of x-rays uses material we place in the patient to highlight or contrast specific areas that may not show up very well with plain x-rays.
 At Mayfield Vet Hospital we have recently installed a new state of the art X- ray system to ensure top quality X-rays for better diagnosis.